Data-driven advertising can be looked at as a subset of data-driven marketing.

 Data analytics provides valuable insights into your prospects’ spending habits, demographics, behaviors, passions, and more.
 Data removes all of the guesswork so you can build a media buying strategy based on what works and avoid what doesn’t.

-3 Data-Driven Advertising Strategies for e-Commerce
+3 Data-Driven Advertising Strategies for E-Commerce

-Creating a data-driven strategy can include these three elements depending on how they fit into your overall marketing strategy.
+Creating a data-driven advertising strategy can include these three elements depending on how they fit into your overall marketing strategy.

-① Advertising on your website
+1. Advertising on your website

 Attracting audiences to your owned “land” is emerging as a go-to acquisition method for brands that prioritize quality over quantity.
 It’s about converting visitors that arrive at your site, either organically or from paid methods.
 And there are a few notable ways to do it once visitors arrive.